Sayyid Mumtaz Ali: Biography

 Sayyid Mumtaz Ali was born on 27 September 1860 in Deoband, British India.
 He was a fellow and contemporary of Mahmud Hasan Deobandi and studied at Darul Uloom Deoband with Muhammad Yaqub Nanautawi and Muhammad Qasim Nanautawi.

 After graduating from the Deoband seminary, Mumtaz Ali moved to Lahore and established a publishing house "Darul Isha'at".
 On 1 July 1898, he released a journal Tehzeeb-e-Niswan under the editorship of his wife Muhammadi Begum.
-This journal later discontinued in 1949.
+This journal continued till 1949.
 In 1898, he started a publishing house called "Rifah-e-Aam Press" in Lahore which is said to the first press in Lahore whose owner was a Muslim.
 In 1905, he started a journal, called, Mushīr-e-Mādar (Advisor to the mother), and then the children's journal Phūl (Flower) in 1909, and laid the foundation of children's literature in Urdu.

-Mumtaz Ali was honoured with title of "Shams-ul-Ulama" by the Government of British India in 1934.
+Mumtaz Ali was honoured with title of "Shams-ul-Ulama" (lit: "Sun of Scholars") by the Government of British India in 1934.
 He died on 15 June 1935 in Lahore.